-ECC student athletes excel in the classroom as well as in intercollegiate competition.
-Many ECC teams have been ranked nationally and routinely win distinct championships.
+ECC student-athletes excel in the classroom as well as in intercollegiate competition.
+Many ECC teams have been ranked nationally and routinely win district and regional championships.
 Several ECC athletes have become Olympians in their respective sports.
 Students may also choose to participate in a variety of student clubs and organizations, the Student Government Association, and the ECCO student newspaper.